ToddBowles/Solavirum.Examples.Database.Environment/readme.md

 Contains a relatively simple sample environment that creates a PostgreSQL database using RDS.

+This repository was copied and then modified from an internal source.
+As such, it has not been fully tested and may have issues.

 ### How do I get set up? ###

 * A package containing a the scripts required to create a versioned environment can be built using /scripts/build/build.ps1.
 This will automatically create a packaged versioned based on the current time.